shelleyolivia/learn-tutorials/figment-learn/new-pathways/ceramic/ceramic-03-login.md

-# Log In using IDX and 3ID Connect Wallet
+In this tutorial we're going to replace the Connect with Metamask we just implemented with a Connect with IDX.
+But before we can dive inwe need to understand few key terms when it comes to Ceramic and decentralized authentication....

-Before we can dive in to authenticating to Ceramic we need to understand few key terms when it comes to decentralized authentication.
+# SteamTypes

-## SteamTypes
+(Sorry we couldn't find an emoji for this one.)

 SteamTypes are functions used for processing updates to streams of data in Ceramic.
 When you send something to Ceramic those StreamTypes are responsible for processing that data and storing them as commits which are individual IPFS records.
 Every stream needs to specify StreamType so Cermaic nodes know how to process them.
 What is important in terms of authentication is the fact that every StreamTypes implementation is able to specify its own authentication mechanism.
 For that purpose most StreamTypes are using DIDs.

-## You DID what?
+# 🆔 You DID what?

 DIDs is the W3C standard for decentralized identifiers which describes standard URI scheme for creating persistent decentralized identifier (DID).
 It also specifies how the metadata for given DID is resolved.
 As with every standard there are several implementation of this standard called `DID methods`.